 Mr. Carlson is a first-chair courtroom litigator whose professional experience covers a wide range of technologies, including medical devices, semiconductors, chemistry, machine learning, genomics, telecommunications, and robotics.
-He practices in state and federal courts around the country and has secured a trial verdict before the Patent Trial and Appeal Board (PTAB) that invalidated multiple database technology patents used in the travel industry.
-In addition to his intellectual property litigation work, Mr. Carlson also practices in the areas of product liability, privacy, and accessibility of disabled persons in digital environments.
+He practices in state and federal courts around the country and recently argued at the Federal Circuit, winning the vacatur of a preliminary injunction.

 A thought leader and an educator, Mr. Carlson has written numerous articles and books on the topic of patent litigation.
 He is the co-author of “Patents in Germany and Europe: Procurement, Enforcement and Defense,” a handbook that provides attorneys the tools they need to enforce patents in the German market.
 He is also a co-author of “Patent Case Management Judicial Guide,” a publication of the Federal Judicial Center that is distributed as a resource to all U.S. federal judges.
-He currently teaches advanced patent litigation at UC Berkeley, focusing on litigation before the PTAB and the International Trade Commission.
+He teaches advanced patent litigation at UC Berkeley, focusing on litigation before the PTAB and the International Trade Commission.

 Prior to attending law school, Mr. Carlson volunteered with the United States Peace Corps, spending three years directing health and sanitation programs in remote Moroccan villages.
 He continues to uphold the ideals of international humanitarian service as Past President of the Rotary Club of San Carlos, through which he is coordinating the construction of an aqueduct in Morocco’s High Atlas Mountains.

-Representing June Life, a developer of artificial intelligence ovens, in a patent litigation and corporate diligence matters.
+Representing June Life, a developer of artificial intelligence ovens, in a patent litigation, a trade secret litigation, and corporate diligence matters.

 Represented Sphero in offensive and defensive patent disputes regarding robotic toy technology.